-For more information, please see the Web site of the U.S. Copyright Office at www.copyright.gov, especially their FAQ's at www.copyright.gov/help/faq.
+For more information, please see the Web site of the U.S. Copyright Office at www.copyright.gov/help/faq.
 The university may terminate or limit access to users who are deemed to be in violation of copyright laws.
 In addition, students who are found to have participated in the unauthorized distribution of copyrighted material or other forms of copyright infringement will be subject to the consequences in accordance with the university's conduct policy.